Congress

 (STATEN ISLAND, NY) - Congresswoman Nicole Malliotakis (NY-11), Staten Island Borough President Vito Fossella and Assemblyman Sam Pirozzolo today joined members of the National Association of Letter Carriers at the Manor Road Post Office to respond to drive-through mailboxes being removed as a result of ongoing vandalism and theft.

-(NEW YORK, NY) - Today Congresswoman Nicole Malliotakis (NY-11) released the following statement calling for the Biden-Harris Administration to immediately release the details surrounding the
+(NEW YORK, NY) - Today Congresswoman Nicole Malliotakis (NY-11) released the following statement calling for the Biden-Harris Administration to immediately release the details surrounding the pre-trial agreement made with 9/11 mastermind Khalid Sheikh Mohammed and his associates:

 Our office recently helped a young woman from Brooklyn reclaim $21,682 in student loan forgiveness after her check was stolen and fraudulently cashed.